 5. Glass bottles.

 Glass bottles are another hot item with crafters.
-If you have glass bottles, especially colored glass, wine bottles, or especially decorative bottles, see about selling them first.
+If you have glass bottles, especially colored glass, wine bottles, or decorative bottles, see about selling them first.
 Etsy or the hobby section on Craigslist or Facebook Buy & Sell groups are perfect for getting a few bucks per bottle.
+At-home wine makers are also always looking for wine bottles!

 6. Scrap metal.